cunkz/google-pubsub-nodejs/README.md

 ## Usage & Installation

-First, create Service Account that can access Google Pub/Sub (ex: Pub/Sub Admin) via Google IAM.
+First, create Service Account that can access Google Pub/Sub (ex Role : Pub/Sub Admin) via Google IAM.
 You can continue to create new key using that service account and download it.

 After you got the key, run this following command to install requirement NodeJS module :
 ```bash